johlju/PSDscResources/README.md

 # PSDscResources

+1. This is mock entry 1 to test failing on 'ordered' style
+2. This is mock entry 2 to test failing on 'ordered' style
+3. This is mock entry 3 to test failing on 'ordered' style
+4. This is mock entry 4 to test failing on 'ordered' style

+1. This is mock entry 1 to test 'one' style
+1. This is mock entry 2 to test 'one' style
+1. This is mock entry 3 to test 'one' style
+1. This is mock entry 4 to test 'one' style

 PSDscResources is the new home of the in-box resources from PSDesiredStateConfiguration.

 These resources are a combination of those in the in-box PSDesiredStateConfiguration module as well as community contributions from our experimental [xPSDesiredStateConfiguration](https://github.com/PowerShell/xPSDesiredStateConfiguration) module on GitHub.